nikanatenaze/RGB-Color-generator/README.md

-# RGB-Color-generator
+# RGB Color generator
-RGB color generator, with java script. you can copy color and generate color too also u can see generated color
+RGB color generator, with java script. you can copy color and generate color too also you can see generated color made by: nikanatenaze made in: 18.01.2024